michael-dev/dokuwikietherpadlite/README.md

 Please note that password protection only works for group pads.
 Additionally, there is a single master group for alle wiki pages.
 So the temporary page id is a secret.

 FIXME: Group sessions last for one week or shorter (if user uses logout button).
 So after one week, you'll need to reconnect.
+Note: Encrypted pages are not really encrypted but the etherpad-lite builtin password manager is used.

 Etherpad-Lite config:
   "requireSession" : true,